Dancing Inside the Music ~ How to Dance Like an Egyptian or Any Other Arab

 choreography using Egyptian Saidi, Balady and Ghawazee movements.

-here.
-Scroll down farther for workshop descriptions
+Scroll down for all workshop descriptions then click

-- Dancing Inside the Music ~ How to Dance Like
+- Dancing Inside the Music ~ How to Dance

-injury that needs more time to heal.
+because of a back injury that needs more time

 - Habibi, You Are My WHAT?!
-Essential Arabic for
+Essential

-- Play Finger Cymbals Musically & with Confidence
+- Play Finger Cymbals Musically & with

 - Egyptian Folk Style Cane Dance